getbouncer/apidocs/bouncer-scan/credit-card-ocr/web-integration-guide/README.md

 }
 ```

-The `verificationResults` parameter can be used to determine the legitimacy of the card scanned.
+The `verificationResult` parameter can be used to determine the legitimacy of the card scanned.
 See [Verifying High Risk Cards](../../verifying-high-risk-cards/README.md) for more information.

 ## Localization